 February 27, 2018

-As part of their I-75 Rouge River Project, aka the Detroit-Downriver Connection, The Michigan Department of Transportation (MDOT) needed a half-mile of bridge-mounted noise barrier wall on the southbound I-75 over Goddard Road and the Sexton Kilfoil Drain in Allen Park.
+As part of their I-75 Rouge River Project, aka the Detroit-Downriver Connection, the Michigan Department of Transportation (MDOT) needed a half-mile of bridge-mounted noise barrier wall on the southbound I-75 over Goddard Road and the Sexton Kilfoil Drain in Allen Park.

-MDOT chooses our lightweight system again
+MDOT chooses our lightweight Tuf-Barrier system again

-Already familiar with AIL Sound Walls from a successful trial project in Lansing, MDOT chose our innovative, lightweight PVC system again for this project.
+Already familiar with AIL Sound Walls from a successful trial project in Lansing, MDOT chose our innovative lightweight PVC system again for this project.
 Our Engineering team worked with our project partners to tailor the steel post system to mount to the new bridge and meet the schedule demands and MDOT requirements.

 Our structure-mounted sound barrier expertise